TheOdinProject/curriculum/new_org/ruby/building_blocks.md

 # Ruby Building Blocks
-*Variables, Data Types, Strings, Methods*

 *Estimated Time: 6-8 hrs*

 Welcome to Ruby Building Blocks!
-Since you've already done a decent chunk of Ruby in the [Web Development 101 Course](/curriculum/web_development_101/ruby_basics.md) (if not, go do that first!), this should start as a healthy refresher of what you've already learned.
+Since you've already done a decent chunk of Ruby in the [Web Development 101 Course](/curriculum/web_development_101/ruby_basics.md) (if not, go do that first!), this should start as a healthy refresher of what you've already learned with *Variables, Data Types, Strings, and Methods*.
 But this lesson will take you much deeper and further than you went before, so don't think you've got a free pass.

 To make sure you are really grounded on all the material here, we've included a special section below the assignment where we summarize key concepts.
 This won't be available in all lessons, but you should find it quite helpful.